laila12399/lailascoaching/content/perfectionism_vs_healthy_striving_according _to_brené brown.md

 author: "Laila"
 ---

-**While perfectionism can lead to frustration, the intention of self-improvement can lead to a healthier as well as more productive state of being.**
+**While perfectionism can lead to termoils, self-improvement can lead to a healthier more productive state of being.**

  Brené Brown explores this difference.